 - Part 2: SOM Scholarship Detailed Application

-- SOM Financial Aid is no longer requiring all students to submit copies of their parents’ tax returns.
-However, we may need to request specific tax documents in certain situations.
-If we need tax documents from you, we will email your UW email address from email@example.com between July – September.
+As of the 2021-22 academic year, SOM Financial Aid no longer requires all students to submit physical copies of their parents’ tax returns.
+However, we may need to request specific tax documents in certain situations to verify FAFSA information.
+If we need tax documents from you, we will email your UW email address from email@example.com between June – October.
 If you do not submit the requested tax documents, your application will be considered incomplete.

-There are a handful of scholarships selected by an Admissions Committee and not SOM Financial Aid.
+There are a handful of scholarships selected by the Admissions Committee and not SOM Financial Aid.
 These scholarships are awarded to incoming students for all four years of medical school.
 All incoming students are considered if they have provided parent information on their FAFSA, no additional information is required.
-The Admissions Committee will notify selected students in the Spring of each year.
+The Dean of Admissions will notify selected students in the Spring of each year.

 If you are selected for an Admissions Scholarship, you still need to complete the SOM scholarship application each year.
 Scholarships awarded in conjunction with Admissions may be different amounts than SOM scholarships listed above.

-- Admitted after June 1: You will still have one month to submit your scholarship application.
+- Admitted after June 1: You will still have one month to submit your scholarship application and update your FAFSA with parent tax information.
 Your scholarship application will be due one month after you receive access to your UW Net ID.
 If you cannot access the application after you have access to your UW Net ID, email firstname.lastname@example.org

 - Both of your parents are deceased

 - You were emancipated from your parents at a young age